cuav/doc-flight-controller-pixhack/en/pixhack-led-zhuang-tai-deng-han-yi.md

 ---

-**Red blue alternately flashes： **Initialize the sensor, please balance the flight control board
+**Red blue alternately flashes： **Initialize the sensor, please balance the Autopilot board

-**Blue flashing：**Need GPS lock, the flight control board needs the mode of GPS signal, but GPS has not succeeded in positioning 3D FIX yet
+**Blue flashing：**Need GPS lock, the Autopilot board needs the mode of GPS signal, but GPS has not succeeded in positioning 3D FIX yet

 **Blue always bright**：Armed has been unlocked, but no GPS lock